-Instana’s Automatic Infrastructure and Application Monitoring solution includes automatic Google Compute Engine monitoring.
+Instana’s Automatic Observability, APM and Infrastructure Monitoring platform includes support for automatic Google Compute Engine (GCE) monitoring.
 Google Compute Engine (GCE) is one of the most commonly used hosted virtual machine solutions (i.e., IaaS or “Infrastructure As A Service”) on the market.
 It’s important to include GCE IaaS Monitoring as part of our overall infrastructure and application monitoring.

 - Real-time discovery of dynamic Google Compute Engine instances and deployed services